BenCaiello/PalmettoBUG/README.md

 Final development plans:

     1).
 Documentation:
-        - re-run notebooks (update, check differences from original, be sure of consistency on fresh installation!)
-        - Update images and descriptions with new features / missing features -- Premessa translation --> have a page for (would require fresh example data?)
+        - Update images and descriptions with new features & data -- Premessa / bead-normalization translation --> have a page for this (would require fresh example data?)
-            -- scatterplot option
-            -- clustering --> classy mask, and classy mask / pixel class --> PNG options -- Added parameters to existing functions (is_torch, rlen, etc.)
+            -- scatterplot option, clustering --> classy mask option, and classy mask / pixel class --> PNG options -- Added parameters to existing functions (is_torch, rlen, etc.)
-        - update GPU section (if needing changes)
-        - Edit images & screenshots to reduce / use open-source alternatives to windows explorer / excel
+            -- update for replicability with notebooks (same analysis, *mostly* the same steps, etc.)
+            -- update to remove / reduce 'proprietary' screenshots (probably fair use, but won't hurt)
-        - update text, incorporate proofreading edits
+        - update text / incorporate proofreading edits

     2).
+Code:
-Excessive warnings: address (if possible, or if genuine errors are occuring) or perhaps silence
+        - Excessive warnings: address (if possible, or if genuine errors are occuring) or perhaps silence
+        - SpaceANOVA --
+            1. how to handled cell types dropped from the analysis (keep them in the permutation correction calculation, probably?
+Currently they are dropped from that as well, changing the results for other cell types)
+            2. how to handle p-value adjustment when celltype1 vs. celltype 2 comparison is highly correlated with the reverse comparison (celltype 2 vs celltype 1), but not identical.
+        - Other bugs (there are always some) .... keep testing

 ## What is PalmettoBUG